shangril/crero-yp/README.md

 See crero-yp working at https://clewn.org/yp/ !
 You can also add this address to your CreRo instance in the "creroyservices" to get your CreRo advertised on this YP server.

-## note on 20221021 update
+## note for 20221021 update
 Starting with this update, crero-yp will no longer expect htmlentites-encoded data from <crero instance>/crero-yp-api.

-The move to non htmlentities for CreRo will happen for its 2022102X version (X is a number since to determinate).
+The move to non htmlentities for CreRo will happen for its 2022102X version (X is a number still to determinate).
 Crero owners, remember to purge your ./crero-yp-api-cache from any .dat files once you will have upgraded to 2022102X).

 ## Server configuration security notice